-Applicants will be asked to provide reliable documentation to show that their Family qualifies for Super-Priority as outlined in section 3.3.5(a)(1)and (2) .
+Applicants will be asked to provide reliable documentation to show that their Family qualifies for Super-Priority as outlined in section 3.3.5(a)(1)and (2).
 Such verification may include the following items:

 - A letter(s) from a Qualified Healthcare Provider describing an Applicant's physical or mental condition and specifying housing conditions required because of the condition; - (ii) For Reasonable Accommodation requests, reliable documentation from a Qualified Healthcare Provider or professional non-medical service agency, whose function it is to provide services to the disabled.
 Documentation should verify that the Applicant or a member of his/her Household is disabled under the applicable definitions in Federal and State law and describe the limitations attributable to the disability.
-Documentation must also describe how the accommodation being requested will overcome or alleviate those limitations; - (iii) Police reports; - (iv) Civil Rights incident reports; - (v) Copies of restraining orders; - (vi) Any other documentation that provides the BHA with evidence of Super Priority criteria. - (4) The Applicant is a Participant in the City of Boston Voucher Program as administered by the Boston Housing Authority and in accordance with the Administrative Plan for that Program is losing subsidy due to lack of sufficient funding for that program. - (c) Mitigation Vouchers The BHA will provide three hundred (300) Mitigation Vouchers to be issued over the next five years to priority one, non-elderly disabled applicants in accordance with the Boston Housing Authority Designated Housing Plan who would have otherwise been called in for screening for a public housing unit.
-These applicants will be given the opportunity to apply for a Section 8 Housing Choice Mitigation Voucher at the time that they would have otherwise been called into screening for a public housing unit.
-If a Housing Choice Mitigation Voucher is not immediately available these individuals will be placed on waiting list and will be drawn in accordance with the Administrative Plan based on their Mitigation Voucher application.
+Documentation must also describe how the accommodation being requested will overcome or alleviate those limitations; - (iii) Police reports; - (iv) Civil Rights incident reports; - (v) Copies of restraining orders; - (vi) Any other documentation that provides the BHA with evidence of Super Priority criteria. - (4) The Applicant is a Participant in the City of Boston Voucher Program as administered by the Boston Housing Authority and in accordance with the Admininstrative Plan for that Program is losing subsidy due to lack of sufficient funding for that program or the voucher was issued for a limited timeframe. - (5) A Special Program applicant/participant who received a special program voucher but where special program rental assistance was not available, including but not limited to EHVs, VASH, or stability vouchers.
+They must demostate they have met all qualification for the Section 8 program as set forth in Chapter 15 of this Plan.